Zhuofeng-Li/Zhuofeng-Li.github.io/content/publication/conference-paper/index.md

 publication: In *2024 CIKM Full Research Paper*
 publication_short: In *CIKM*

-abstract: Knowledge graph (KG) completion has been increasingly recognized as a vital approach for uncovering missing knowledge and addressing the incompleteness issue in KGs.
+abstract: "Knowledge graph (KG) completion has been increasingly recognized as a vital approach for uncovering missing knowledge and addressing the incompleteness issue in KGs.
 To enhance inference on rare relations and mitigate the impact of the long-tail distribution, the dominant strategy designs few-shot models following the meta-learning paradigm.
 However, these approaches typically